 The unequal geographic recovery has put the average American in an impossible situation.
 Most cities that have thriving economies—coastal cities like New York or San Francisco, for example–have become exorbitantly expensive over the past decade, with rents tripling or even quadrupling, forcing lower-income residents to flee to the exurbs.
 Cities where rent is cheap—Midwestern cities like St. Louis, Missouri, or Southern cities like Jackson, Mississippi–have some of the worst economies in the country, ranking in the bottom ten of Brookings’ 2016 study on 2009-2014 job growth.

-The unequal geographic recovery has put the average American in an impossible situation.
 The economic gulf between the coast and the heartland is a phenomenon that began in the Reagan era and accelerated during the Great Recession: in the late 1970s, per capita incomes in St. Louis and New York City were roughly the same.
 Today, a job has become less an indicator of where you are going, and more an indicator of where you come from: your geographic roots, your family’s social class, and how much money you have on hand to relocate—particularly in an era where unpaid internships or low-wage entry-level jobs are common in prestigious industries.
 Many Americans have no option but to remain where they are.

 In 2015, the number of Americans who moved across state lines was reported to have fallen to a low not seen since 1947.
 Barriers to moving include a massive drop in personal savings: 62% of Americans have less than $1,000 and are unable to afford relocation costs.
 This was not always the case.
 Among those who had savings prior to 2008, 57% said they’d used some or all of their savings in the Great Recession.
 The soaring cost of living in cities with healthy economies combined with the low wages of America’s distressed heartland has locked many Americans in place.